 Jessica Reilly who is currently supported by a Fulbright Fellowship to study coastal climate change in Mexico, has now also been awarded the Institute of Current World Affairs Fellowship.
 Over the next two years, Jessica and her partner Josh Moman will sail the Pacific coast of Central America, cross through the Panama canal, and move into the […]

-Daniel L. Sanchez is a Ph.D. student and a researcher in the Renewable and Appropriate Energy Laboratory.
+Daniel L. Sanchez is a Ph.D. candidate in the Energy and Resources Group and a researcher in the Renewable and Appropriate Energy Laboratory at the University of California-Berkeley.
 He is interested in quantitative analysis to inform public policy, focusing on bioenergy and climate policy.
-Daniel has previously held positions with the Advanced Research Projects Agency-Energy (ARPA-E), Green for All, and the California Public Utilities Commission.
-He holds an […]
+His current research focuses design, deployment, and commercialization of bioenergy with carbon capture […]

 Kenji is a Ph.D. student with the Goldman School of Public Policy and a researcher in the Renewable and Appropriate Energy Laboratory.
 His current research interests include empirical studies and quantitative modeling on the effectiveness of renewable energy policies in developing and developed countries for effective decision making.
 He is also interested in developing better […]